Shapiro v. Thompson: Legacy and Legal Significance

 Shapiro v.
 Thompson, the second successful 'welfare test case' which played a pivotal role in reshaping welfare rights laws, policies, and procedures.
 Edward Sparer, often regarded as the 'father of welfare law,' proposed the transformative idea to shift welfare rights from a privilege to a legal right.
 As the primary counsel for NWRO and a key member of the LSP through Columbia's Law School, Sparer's intellectual framework guided the litigation of 164 cases before the Supreme Court by 1974.
 This concerted effort provided crucial legal support, particularly to poor Americans and mothers, influencing the evolution of welfare policies.

 In the late 1960s through the late 1970s, there was a $300 million to $400 million increase in public assistance across the United States, credited by legal scholars to 'The Welfare Cases'.
 The legacy of these court decisions is evident in their later usage through citation.
-Susan E. Lawrence notes that from 1967-1983, Shapiro v.
+Susan E. Lawrence notes that from 1967 to 1983, Shapiro v.
 Thompson was cited the most out of all other welfare cases before the Warren Court.
 There were 139 citations by the Supreme Court, 982 by the Lower Federal Court, 1006 by State Court Citations, 7 by Con Law Texts, and 16 in National Law Reviews.
 However, by the late 1970s-80s, welfare and any form of guaranteed income fell to the wayside as public opinion shifted against welfare.
 Felicia Kornbluh argues that welfare has since been unable to catch the national attention as it did in 1969, Shapiro v.
 Thompson was simply a product of its time.

 Social Impact

 Karen Tani wrote that 'The Welfare Cases', being affirmed by the Supreme Court reframed welfare law and policy in America, restoring rights that had been stripped from welfare recipients.
 This belief was prevalent at the time, emphasizing the argument that welfare was a right, and its recipients were now rights holders.
 Activists purposefully advocated for the idea that welfare was a right, aiming to shift the attitudes and views of federal and agency workers, social workers, and society towards those on welfare.
 The 'win' in cases like Shapiro v.
 Thompson spurred on activists.

 There was a significant financial impact.
 Susan Lawrence calculated that there was a $400 to $500 million per year increase in welfare benefits.
-From 1967-1971 alone, there was an increase from $7.8 billion to $17.7 billion.
+From 1967 to 1971 alone, there was an increase from $7.8 billion to $17.7 billion.

 Welfare case decisions came directly before an economic crisis in America in the 1970s.